sgillig1/Coverage-Analysis-v3/README.md

 **Coverage-Analysis-v3** is a software tool designed to analyze the coverage of sequences by primers for LAMP, PCR, and other nucleic acid amplification tests (NAATs).
 Implemented in a Jupyter Notebook format, this tool provides an interactive environment for data analysis.
 Originally developed for HIV-1, it can be applied to any pathogen with nucleic acid sequence diversity.

+This software was developed in the [Lutz Lab](https://www.lutzlab.org) at the University of Washington.

 ## Workflow

 Coverage is analyzed in several ways: